hammerlab/grafana-spark-dashboards/README.md

 # grafana-spark-dashboards

 This repository contains a Grafana "scripted dashboard", `spark.js`, designed to display metrics collected from Spark applications.
+You can read more about the background and motivation [here](http://www.hammerlab.org/2015/02/27/monitoring-spark-with-graphite-and-grafana/).

 ## What You'll See